 The Boris Nemtsov Forum is an independent platform for constructive EU-Russia dialogue.
-The Forum was launched in 2016 to facilitate discussions in order to enhance mutual understanding and foster strong relations between European and Russian thought leaders.
+The Forum was launched in 2016 to facilitate discussions, promote mutual understanding, and foster good relations between European and Russian thought leaders.

-Our goal is to bring together representatives of the new Russian generation and to introduce them to their Western colleagues in order to create a pro-European generation of future Russian leaders whose commitment and vision will lead to real change.
+Our goal is to bring together representatives of the Russian youth and introduce them to their Western colleagues.
+We hope that through this forum an independently-minded generation of future Russian leaders will emerge, whose commitment and vision will lead to tangible change.

-The key idea of the Forum is the shared belief that Russia is a European country, not only in terms of geography but in terms of its preferred mode of civil society.
-The Boris Nemtsov Forum brings together Russian and Western experts from the business communities, from the political sphere, and other leaders from civil society who are interested in developing a European future for Russia.
+The Forum emphasizes that Russia is a fundamentally European country, in terms of both geography and preferred mode of civil society including civil liberties and freedoms.
+The Boris Nemtsov Forum brings together Russian and Western experts from political, economic, and cultural spheres who are interested in developing a European future for Russia.

-The Forum is a two-day conference that takes place in early October and is attended by 300-400 participants.
-The event kicks off with the Speech on Freedom delivered by a prominent Russian and/or European intellectual, artist, or other public figure.
-In the opening speech, the speaker elaborates on what freedom means to him/her and why it is important to preserve democratic values for Russia.
+The Forum is a two-day conference taking place in early October with 300-400 participants attending.
+The event kicks off with the Speech on Freedom delivered by a prominent intellectual, artist, or other public figure.
+In the opening speech, the speaker elaborates on what freedom means to him/her and the importance of democratic values in Russia.

-- Initiated by the Boris Nemtsov Foundation for Freedom established in 2015 in Germany
+- Initiated by the Boris Nemtsov Foundation for Freedom, which was established in 2015 in Germany

 - Held annually in early October in Central Europe around the anniversary of Boris Nemtsov’s birthday (09.10.1959)